Khunjerab National Park: Wildlife

 The primary purpose of this park was to provide protection to the endangered Marco Polo sheep, which is only found in this area in Pakistan.
 According to the Mir of Hunza, the population of sheep was around 400 but had dropped to below 180 by the time of the completion of the Karakoram Highway.
 A herd of almost 75 Marco Polo sheep was recorded in the spring of 1984 and park staff saw at least 50 crossing the pass in May 1989.
+In 2012, the population count was further down to 41, all being immigrant population from China.

-The park is also home to snow leopards.
-Some reports say that it might contain the highest density of these beautiful cats in the total Himalayan ecosystem, which is the natural habitat of these cats.
-Over 2,000 Siberian ibex, widely distributed and abundant in the park but absent from neighbouring China, are also present here.
+The park is also home to snow leopards, containing one of their highest density in the Himalayan ecosystem, which is the natural habitat of these cats.
+Over 1,000 Siberian ibex, widely distributed in the park, are also present here.
+In Shimshal area, 1,692 blue sheep were counted in a 2025 survey by the Government of Gilgit-Baltistan.

 Feral or semi-feral animals especially domestic yaks can be seen roaming in the park.

 Mammals

-Total species: 16.
+Total species: 17.
 Mammals in the park include: